codefinity/oeuvre/README.md

 Designing optimal AQ enables faster evolution cycles.

 [Diagram to apply evolution to code - Gherkin - Fitness Function - Domain Change - Test]

+### Gettint the Evolutionary Trejectory Right

+Depends on the vison and prediction.

 ### Dimentions of Evolution